Ferdinand Grapperhaus: Family and education

 Grapperhaus was born in Amsterdam.
 He is the eldest son of Ferd Grapperhaus, who served as State Secretary for Finance from 1967 to 1971.
 Grapperhaus went to the secondary school Aloysius College in The Hague in between 1971 and 1977.
 He studied Dutch law at the University of Amsterdam where he obtained an LLM degree in constitutional law in 1984.
-In 1995, Grapperhaus was awarded a PhD degree in labour law under the supervision of Paul F. van der Heijden.
+In 1995, Grapperhaus was awarded a PhD degree in labour law from the same university, under the supervision of Paul F. van der Heijden.

 Career

 Professional life

-A jurist by occupation, he worked as a lawyer for the law firm Schut & Grosheide from 1984 until 1998 when he became a partner at the law firm Loeff Claeys Verbeke.
+A jurist by occupation, Grapperhaus worked as a lawyer for the law firm Schut & Grosheide from 1984 until 1998 when he became a partner at the law firm Loeff Claeys Verbeke.
 In 1999, part of Loeff Claeys Verbeke merged with Allen & Overy (the other part continuing as Loyens & Loeff), and Grapperhaus became partner at the A&O branch in Amsterdam.
 He served as managing partner for the Amsterdam branch from 1 February 2015 until 1 September 2017.
-Grapperhaus became a professor of labour law at the Maastricht University on 1 January 2005.
+Grapperhaus has been an extraordinary professor of European labour law at the Maastricht University since 1 January 2005.
+In February 2023, he became head of legal affairs of Deloitte Legal, the legal branch of accountancy and consultancy firm Deloitte, succeeding Frederieke Leeflang.
+Since 1 June 2023, Grapperhaus is also appointed full professor of "Rule of Law, Society and Legal Practice" at Erasmus University Rotterdam.